Caparisun/Linear_Regression_Project/README.md

 ## Insights using Tableau

 The business had some questions about the relationship of the data and how it impacts prices over time.
 The questions and answers can be found [here](https://github.com/Caparisun/Linear_Regression_Project/tree/master/Tableau).
 To answer these questions quicker and easier, we created a CSV file that included headers and proper datatypes in the field, that can be detected by tableau.
 The challenge with this part was to not overload the visuals and make the information easy to consume.
-To achieve this, we decided to not create too many labels and comments in the visualy.
+To achieve this, we decided to not create too many labels and comments in the visuals.

+You can view a preview of our Tableau story here:

 <div class='tableauPlaceholder' id='viz1618994686440' style='position: relative'><noscript><a href='#'><img alt='Prediciting House Prices With Linear Regression - Data exploration and visualization ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Mi&#47;Mid_Project_Data&#47;StoryProject&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='Mid_Project_Data&#47;StoryProject' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Mi&#47;Mid_Project_Data&#47;StoryProject&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='de' /><param name='filter' value='publish=yes' /></object></div>